NACLab/ngc-learn-legacy/README.md

 <img src="docs/images/ngc-learn-logo.png" width="300">

-<b>ngc-learn</b> is a Python library for building, simulating, and analyzing biomimetic systems, neurobiological
+<b>ngc-learn-legacy</b> is a Python library for building, simulating, and analyzing biomimetic systems, neurobiological
 agents, and predictive coding models (predictive processing theory) based on the neural generative coding (NGC) computational framework.
-This toolkit is built on top of Tensorflow 2 and is distributed under the 3-Clause BSD license.
+This toolkit was pecificallly built on top of Tensorflow 2 and is distributed under the 3-Clause BSD license.

-It is currently maintained by the
+It was maintained by the
 <a href="https://www.cs.rit.edu/~ago/nac_lab.html">Neural Adaptive Computing (NAC) laboratory</a>.
+Note that the NAC Lab no longer maintains the Tensorflow-2 version of ngc-learn.

 ## <b>Documentation</b>